rgbyang/QuestionAnswer/README.md

+## Overview
+This is a LLM Question and Answer system.
+You can ask questions for a specified context.
+Supports multiple rounds of questioning and answering.
+Supports Chinese and English.
+Using the langchain methods to load context documents and split them.
+Using the torch to embed context.
+Using the Chroma of langchain to generate and load the vector DB.
+Using the langchain.memory and the langchain ConversationalRetrievalChain to support multiple rounds of questioning and answering.
+Using the transformers model from huggingface.

 ## Getting Started
 1. Put the expected context *.txt files to folder "docs\Context"
 2. Run Vectorization.py, will store the embedding result to a new folder under "docs\chroma", remember it.